Configure Azure Kubernetes Service for SQL Server 2019 big data cluster (preview) deployments

 This article describes the steps to deploy Kubernetes on AKS using Azure CLI.
 If you don't have an Azure subscription, create a free account before you begin.

-For a sample python script that deploys both AKS and SQL Server big data cluster, see Deploy a SQL Server big data cluster on Azure Kubernetes Service (AKS).
+For a sample python script that deploys both AKS and SQL Server big data cluster, see Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS).

 - Azure Data Studio